dirkroorda/laf-fabric/docs/texts/getting-started.rst

 Configure LAF-Fabric
 ====================
-In every notebook subdirectory where you have notebooks that use LAF-Fabric, you need (the same) configuration file called *laf-fabric.cfg*.
+LAF-Fabric needs to know where the LAF data is.
-Make copies from the *laf-fabric-sample.cfg* in the *notebooks* directory and modify the one relevant setting in it.
+You can tell it every time by entering the locations in your scripts, but you can also use a configuration file.
-The files *laf-fabric.cfg* will not be distributed, so they will not be overwritten when you clone new versions.
+This configuration file *laf-fabric.cfg* is searched for in the directory of your script, or in your home directory.
-This will help you to keep your installation up to date.
+Make a copy of the *laf-fabric-sample.cfg* in the top-level directory to *laf-fabric.cfg* in your home directory and modify the one relevant setting in it.

-In *laf-fabric.cfg* it there are just one or two settings, and you have to adapt it to your local situation:
+There are just one or two settings, and you have to adapt it to your local situation:

     [locations]
     work_dir  = /Users/you/laf-data-dir